cazzlewazzle89/FANGORN/README.md

 - 50 threads for VSEARCH clustering
 - 20 threads for identifying rRNA genes in genomes without accompanying annotation using Barrnap

-These settings, along with VSEARCH clustering identity (default: 99.9%) and output directory (default: `./Fangorn_GTDB/` or `./Fangorn_RefSeq/`) can be changed by editing the relevant values in lines 2-7 of the script.
+These settings, along with VSEARCH clustering identity (default: 99.9%) and output directory (default: `./Fangorn_GTDB/` or `./Fangorn_RefSeq/`) can be changed by editing the variables at the beginning of the relevant script.

-Both scripts mentioned above will do the majority of the work but will use the R scripts to identify potential _rrn_ operons and perform quality checking (the details of this QC can be found in the FANGRON publication) and join _rrn_ operon identifiers to the source genome taxonomy.
+Both scripts mentioned above will do the majority of the work but will call R scripts to identify potential _rrn_ operons and perform quality checking (the details of this QC can be found in the FANGRON publication) and join _rrn_ operon identifiers to the source genome taxonomy.
 R scripts are also used by the GTDB database builder to extract assembly information and identify genomes which are missing annotation.